cardinal9999/CryptoQuail-Translations/README.md

 ## JavaScript
 Clone this repo using your git CMD and open the folder in the repo that says "javascript".
 Now, use the functions in the scripts for your code.

+In CryptoQuail.js, there are comments in the encrypt file so you can understand what everything does.